KarthikSArkasali/30-Days-SOC-Analyst-Challenge/Challenge#3/DAY-#4.md

  # Day-#4: Detecting Suspicious PowerShell Activity – Windows Incident Response Lab

 ## Objective:
-The objective of this lab is to simulate and investigate a suspicious PowerShell command on a Windows system.
-Students will learn how to detect PowerShell-based threats using built-in logs, analyze activity using Event Viewer, and perform basic incident response actions.
+The objective of this lab was to simulate and investigate a suspicious PowerShell command on a Windows system.
+I detected PowerShell-based threats using built-in logs, analyzed activity with Event Viewer, and performed basic incident response actions.

 ## Why PowerShell Matters in Incident Response
 PowerShell is a powerful tool for system administration — but it’s also commonly used by attackers to download malware, move laterally, and execute hidden scripts.
 Proper logging and monitoring can help detect abuse.